Nonparametric methods for doubly robust estimation of continuous treatment effects

-If $\theta(a)$ is assumed known up to a finite-dimensional parameter, for example $\theta(a)=\psi_0+\psi_1 a$ for $(\psi_0,\psi_1) \in \R^2$, then standard semiparametric theory can be used to derive the efficient influence function, from which one can obtain the efficiency bound and an efficient estimator \autocite{bickel1993efficient,van2003unified,tsiatis2006semiparametric}.
+If $\theta(a)$ is assumed known up to a finite-dimensional parameter, for example $\theta(a)=\psi_0+\psi_1 a$ for $(\psi_0,\psi_1) \in \R^2$, then standard semiparametric theory can be used to derive the efficient influence function, from which one can obtain the efficiency bound and an efficient estimator \citep{bickel1993efficient,van2003unified,tsiatis2006semiparametric}.
 However, such theory is not directly available if we only assume, for example, mild smoothness conditions on $\theta(a)$ (e.g., differentiability).
-This is due to the fact that without parametric assumptions $\theta(a)$ is not pathwise differentiable, and root-n consistent estimators do not exist \autocite{bickel1993efficient,diaz2013targeted}.
+This is due to the fact that without parametric assumptions $\theta(a)$ is not pathwise differentiable, and root-n consistent estimators do not exist \citep{bickel1993efficient,diaz2013targeted}.
 In this case there is no developed efficiency theory.

-To derive doubly robust estimators for $\theta(a)$ without relying on parametric models, we use an approach motivated by regularization in general and kernel smoothing in particular.
-The basic idea is to construct a smoothed version of the estimand of interest, which is pathwise differentiable and converges to the target estimand with appropriate choices of a smoothing parameter.
-Then one can derive estimators of the smoothed estimand using standard techniques, and choose the bandwidth so that these estimators converge to the actual unsmoothed estimand.
-Related approaches have been used a few times before to construct semiparametric estimators of other non-regular parameters. \textcite{robins2001inference} gave some general discussion and an example in density estimation with missing data, while \textcite{van1998locally} and \textcite{van2006estimating} used a similar approach for current status survival analysis. \textcite{wang2010nonparametric} used the approach implicitly for nonparametric regression with missing outcomes.

-Although there are some subtleties behind the motivation and asymptotic properties of our proposed approach (to be discussed shortly), its implementation is conceptually and practically very straightforward.
-To estimate the causal effect curve of interest $\theta(a)$, one first computes the adjusted pseudo-outcome